 The School of Law’s Community Engagement (pro bono) opportunities are open to all students within the School, and allow you to put into practice the knowledge and skills you’ve developed throughout your studies.
 The School has a long history of providing students with such opportunities, which have won many national and University awards.

-However, the vast majority of the opportunities involve volunteers physically going into the community, so COVID-19 has had an impact upon the range of activities we are able offer in the 2020/21 academic year.
-Where we can, we have adapted the projects to allow for remote volunteering, or are working with the relevant organisations to ensure volunteer’s safety if volunteering in person.
+However, the vast majority of the opportunities involve volunteers physically going into the community, so COVID-19 has had an impact upon the activities offered in the 2021/22 academic year.
+Where we can, we are working with the relevant organisations to ensure volunteers’ safety if volunteering in person, subject to government guidelines, and we have adapted some projects to allow for remote volunteering.

 Welfare Appeals and Tribunal Clinic